nTh0rn/nth0rn.github.io/content/articles/fast-random-pathfinder.md

 ```
 FOR each node at the start of path[] moving forwards, i
     FOR each node at the end of path[] moving backwards, j
-        IF i-j=1 THEN
+        IF i-j=1 THEN BREAK ENDIF
-            BREAK
-        END IF
         IF path[i] can see path[j] THEN
             ERASE the nodes between i and j in path[]
         END IF